Settling into pre-school

 We try to vary our snack to suit a particular theme or celebration as it provides an enriched learning experience for the children.
 For example, if we have planned to explore birthdays and parties with the children we may bake buns and make sandwiches for snack time.
 Or if we are celebrating a festival such as Chinese New Year, we might prepare a stir fry to enjoy together.

 We always welcome families to come in and celebrate their festivals with us, perhaps by talking to the children, sharing a craft or bringing some interesting foods for them to try from home.
 So let us know if you have any ideas!
 Also if it is your child’s birthday please feel free to bring in some buns or a cake for us to share out with the children.
+Due to allergies and intolerances, please only provide shop bought treats which have the ingredients clearly labelled.

 Learning New Skills